AgaToma/cat-sanctuary/README.md

     </ul>
     <ul>
         <li><h4>Google map</h4></li>
         User is able to see the location on an embedded google map.
 Google map has +/- buttons for user to scale it for their convenience, it also has "View larger map" option, which when clicked opens the map in a separate tab providing user the option to use further google map features.
-There is also a direct link for "Directions", which again open google maps in a separate browser tab, where user can get
+There is also a direct link for "Directions", which again open google maps in a separate browser with the option to find best route from the location inserted by the user.
     </ul>
 </ul>